 Continuous Enrollment Status

-Residence hall keys (if applicable), mailbox keys, the Wake Forest University ID card, along with any other pertinent University property items, must be returned to the appropriate offices.
-The student retains active enrollment status with the University, and retains email and registration privileges, and all applicable University policies will continue to apply.
+Residence hall keys (if applicable), mailbox keys, the Wake Forest University ID card, along with any other University property in the student's possession, must be returned to the appropriate offices.
+The student retains active enrollment status with the University and retains email and registration privileges, and all applicable University policies will continue to apply.
 Wake Forest University’s policy on Continuous Enrollment Status does not exempt any student from the requirements of the Return of Title IV Funds policy; nor does it extend federal student loan deferment benefits.

 A continuous enrollment fee will be assessed.

-Please note that at the discretion of Wake Forest, students on CES who have ongoing conduct matters may still be subject to university conduct or grievance processes and should consult conduct and grievance procedures for further information.
+Please note that at the discretion of Wake Forest, students on CES who have ongoing conduct matters may still be subject to university conduct or grievance processes and should consult the office(s) that oversee such processes for further information.

 Withdrawal

-A student who intends to interrupt full- or part-time status for more than two semesters on a voluntary or medical basis and is not granted continuous enrollment status (see above), or any student who is suspended for academic or judicial reasons, is deemed to have withdrawn from the University.
+A student who intends to interrupt full- or part-time status for more than two consecutive semesters on a voluntary basis, for whatever reason, and is not granted continuous enrollment status (see above), or any student who is suspended for academic or judicial reasons, is deemed to have withdrawn from the University.

-A student who initially requests continuous enrollment status but who has been in that status for more than two semesters (or one year), is re-classified as withdrawn, will no longer have registration privileges and an email account, and must return all university property to the appropriate office(s).
+A student who has been granted continuous enrollment status and has exhausted eligibility to remain in such status (more than two consecutive semesters or one year), will be re-classified as withdrawn, will no longer have registration privileges and an email account, and must return all university property to the appropriate office(s).
 In addition, any student who discontinues class attendance or does not properly resume full- or part-time status, but who has not properly requested continuous enrollment status in advance, will also be deemed to have withdrawn.

 Withdrawn students do not retain email and registration privileges.
 Return of Title IV funds will be handled in accordance with federal law.

-Withdrawing or graduating students with ongoing conduct or grievance processes may still be subject to university action and should consult conduct and grievance procedures for further information.
+Withdrawing or graduating students with ongoing conduct or grievance processes may still be subject to university action and should consult conduct and grievance procedures and the offices responsible for those processes for further information.

 Probation/Suspension

-If poor academic performance is attributable to circumstances over which the student clearly had no control (e.g., serious injury or illness), the student may, after consultation with an academic counselor or dean in the Office of Academic Advising, petition the Committee on Academic Affairs for further consideration of his or her status.
+If poor academic performance is attributable to circumstances over which the student clearly had no control (e.g., serious injury or illness), the student may, after consultation with an academic counselor or dean in the Office of Academic Advising, petition the Committee on Academic Affairs for further consideration of the student's status.
+It is within the discretion of the Committee on Academic Affairs to determine whether such compelling circumstances exist that would support further consideration of the student's status.

-Any student convicted of violating the honor code and, as a result, suspended from the University or assigned the penalty of “activities suspension” is ineligible to represent the University in any way until the period of suspension is completed and the student is returned to good standing.
+Any student found responsible for violating the honor code and, as a result, suspended from the University or assigned the penalty of “activities suspension” is ineligible to represent the University in any way until the period of suspension is completed and the student is returned to good standing.
 Such students also may not be initiated into any fraternity or sorority during the time of the sanction.

 No student suspended from Wake Forest may take coursework at another institution and have that work transferred to Wake Forest for credit.